DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-crm.md

   caption:
 ---

-Use this guide to work with Meddicc Score inside the built-in CRM (deals, contacts, companies).
-The CRM runs on its own—no HubSpot cards are required—and you can optionally blend HubSpot pipeline data on top of it from the Settings page.
+Use this guide to work with Meddicc Score CRM (deals, contacts, companies).
+T

 ## Quick start and access